0xarchit/Classroom_AI_Assistant/README.md

 - Python 3.8 or higher
 - Webcam for emotion detection
 - Microphone for voice input
-- Internet connection for AI processing and image search
+- Internet connection for image search

 ### Installation